ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

 With those three separate schemas our UI team would have to fetch from multiple endpoints.

-Even worse, in order to build a stream view that shows the message and the username who posted it they would have to first fetch the messages and could only then fetch the names of the users, after they have fetched all the messages they would have to do a separate call to fetch the users for each message.
-This is one of the very things GraphQL tries to solve.
+Even worse for our UI team, in order to build a stream view that shows the message text and the name of the user who posted the message, they would have to first fetch all the messages and could only then fetch the names of the users.

+This is actually one of the very things GraphQL tries to solve.

 ## Setting up our server

-Before we start with stitching intself lets get into how to setup our server.
+Before we start with stitching itself let`s get into how to setup our server.

 Every _Hot Chocolate_ server can be a stitching server.
-In order to create a stitching server lets first use our dotnet cli template to create a plain _Hot Chocolate_ server.
+This means in order to get started we can just use the _Hot Chocolate_ GraphQL server template and modify it a little bit to make the server a stitching server.

 If you do not have the _Hot Chocolate_ GraphQL server template installed execute first the following command.